zhiming99/rpc-frmwrk/logs.md

 ---
+[`Fri Oct 06 2023 06:12:38 PM Beijing`]
+1. Having cleared all the blocking bugs.
+Now we can move on to fix the major performance issue.

 [`Sat Sep 23 2023 09:01:53 PM Beijing`]
 1. Having fixed one memory leak, and two regression bugs.
 The progress is a bit slow.
 There are still two bugs to kill, besides fixing the performance issue as the PR requests